raphaelsty/M5-Forecasting-Accuracy/README.md

 )
 ```

-I have chosen to create one template per product and per store.
-The piece of code below create a copy of the pipeline for all product/store pairs and store them in a dictionary.
+I have chosen to create one model per product.
+The piece of code below create a copy of the pipeline for all product and store them in a dictionary.

 ```python
 list_model = []